 In May 2013, the Company adopted the 2013 Equity Incentive Plan (the "2013 Plan"), which was amended in February 2016.
 The Plan provides for the grant of incentive stock options, non-statutory stock options, restricted stock awards, stock appreciation rights, and stock bonuses to directors, employees and consultants of the Company.
-As of March 31, 2022 and December 31, 2021, the number of shares reserved under the 2013 Plan was 3,881,785 and 3,886,613, respectively.
+As of June 30, 2022 and December 31, 2021, the number of shares reserved under the 2013 Plan was 3,881,785 and 3,886,613, respectively.

 The terms of the 2021 Plan provide for the grant of incentive stock options, non-statutory stock options, restricted stock awards, stock appreciation rights, and stock bonuses to directors, employees and consultants of the Company.
-As of March 31, 2022 and December 31, 2021, the number of shares reserved under the 2021 Plan was 6,508,048.
+As of June 30, 2022 and December 31, 2021, the number of shares reserved under the 2021 Plan was 6,508,048.

-There were zero shares available for grant under the 2013 Plan as of March 31, 2022 and December 31, 2021.
+There were zero shares available for grant under the 2013 Plan as of June 30, 2022 and December 31, 2021.
 In connection with the completion of the Business Combination and the adoption of the 2021 Plan, no further awards will be granted under the 2013 Plan.
 Options granted under the 2021 Plan are exercisable at various dates as determined upon grant and will expire no more than ten years from their date of grant, or in the case of certain non-statutory options, ten years from the date of grant.
 The exercise price of each option shall be determined by the Board of Directors based on the estimated fair value of the Company's stock on the date of the option grant.
 In the case of incentive stock options, the exercise price shall not be less than 100% of the fair market value of the Company's common stock at the time the option is granted.
-For holders of more than 10% of the Company's stock at the date of grant and for a term not to exceed five years.
+For holders of more than 10% of the Company's total combined voting power of all classes of stock, incentive stock options may not be granted at less than 110% of the fair market value of the Company's stock at the date of grant and for a term not to exceed five years.